gitjit/gitjit.github.io/_posts/2015-10-24-scala-basics.md

 add2(3) //> res0: Int = 5
 {% endhighlight %}

+**Procedures**
+In Scala, a function that returns nothing (Unit) can be called a procedure.If the function body is enclosed in braces without a preceding = symbol, then the return type is Unit.
+Such a function is called a procedure.
+A procedure returns no value, and you only call it for its side effect.
+For example, the following procedure prints a string inside a box, like

+{% highlight scala %}
+ def drawSquare(s:String){
+   println("*" * s.length + "**")
+   println("|" + s + "|")
+   println("*" * s.length + "**\n")
+   }
+   drawSquare("jitheshs")
+{% endhighlight %}

+**Lazy Evaluation**
+Let us compare when a variable is initialized in Scala based on its declaration.
+We can declare a variable in 3 diffrent ways in Scala.

+{% highlight scala %}
+val words = scala.io.Source.fromFile("/usr/test").mkString
+  // Evaluated as soon as words is defined lazy val words = scala.io.Source.fromFile("/usr/test").mkString
+  // Evaluated the first time words is used def words = scala.io.Source.fromFile("/usr/test").mkString
+  // Evaluated every time words is used
+{% endhighlight %}

 **Match Expressions**
 Match expressions are similar to switch statements in other languages but far more powerful.
 Let us see a simple example.